 Any mother with twenty-something year-old sons knows it’s hard watching your guys navigate the baffling world of women.
-Females are passive-aggressive, socialized to communicate through nuance, indirection, and subtlety, especially when it comes to conflict.
+Most females are raised to be passive-aggressive, socialized to communicate through nuance, indirection, and subtlety, especially when it comes to conflict.

 “Don’t worry about it” is her answer when she grows disturbingly quiet and you ask what’s the matter.
 Trust me, everything’s the matter.
 It’s your job to fix it.

 “It’s nothing.”
 (Code: It’s everything).
 And like MacGyver, you have thirty seconds to defuse this bomb before it blows.
 “Its nothing” means feelings are hurt, big time.
 Maybe you took too long to answer when she asked if you like her dress or if her friend Julie is pretty.
 Maybe you went on too much about your awesome night with the guys.